REQUIRED OPERATIONAL APPS --- (AERODATA 2.0.9) (FD Pro X 4.5.2) (HOTs 2.4.2) (JETCRW 2.1.2) (Comply365 6.1.0) OTHER

-HF Radio – Required for all navigation thru WATRS (Western ATlantic Route System) Airspace.
+HF Radio – Required for dispatch during all navigation thru WATRS (Western ATlantic Route System) Airspace.
 An HF check is required during your cockpit setup, and PRIOR to entering WATRS airspace.
-Must accept a re-route in Non-WATRS airspace if HF Check is negative.
+Must accept a re-route in Non-WATRS airspace if HF Check is negative, if not SATCOM equipped.
 Ok to continue if failure occurs after WATRS entry, or if airborn HF check fails, if SATCOM is installed and tested operational.
 See your FCOM 1 Oceanic Guide for further details on this.
 AGAIN ....
 If SATCOM is installed, and the Iriduim Ops Check was successfully completed, the flight may continue if the inflight HF Check fails.
 If the ground HF Check fails or HF is MEL'd, then the flight must be re-planned over non-oceanic/WATRS routing, even if SATCOM is installed.
 This will eventually change pending FAA Approval.

 SELCAL Check – A positive check is required, or you must monitor the HF Frequency at all times when the HF is required.
 If the check is negative, switch to another HF freq, key the mic, return to the assigned freq, key the mic again, then re-attempt the SELCAL check.
 SELCAL stands for SELective CALling.
 Any change in HF Freqs, requires a new SELCAL check.
 ARINC is good about doing this automatically.
 They have a copy of your ATC strip, and already know your SELCAL code.
 A proper method is to only give them the code on the initial call.

 Position Reports – Required in Non-RADAR Airspace or anytime one is requested by ATC..
 Actual fix crossings should be within +/- 3 minutes of the ETA given in the prior report.
 Remember if you join a new airway, that fix is now a compulsory point even if not designated as so.
 Look at your flight plan as well when determining CRPs.